Sophon 1.15 is here

 Agent-invocable tools in the document.* namespace:

-• document.upload — ingest a file from a URL or path
+• document.upload — ingest a file from a path or attachment

-• document.get — fetch a document's extracted text
+• document.read — fetch a document's extracted text

 • document.summarize — summarize by style (brief / detailed / executive)